sjbrandenberg/ngl_tools/example_queries.rst

     **Figure 7.** Screenshot of list of tables in NGL database.

 ---------------------------
-Query schema for BOHR table
+Query schema for BORH table
 ---------------------------

 The BORH table is the first in the alphebetical list of tables.
 A description of the headings returned by the DESCRIBE command is in the table below.